If you want a product to be highly valued, UX is the value magnifier you need. It’s not what you do, but the way that you do it that matters.

 - Don’t skip research.
 Really.

+The essence is research is simply finding out if your assumptions make sense.
 Even a little inexpensive research is very valuable.

 - Don’t treat design as a step.